CheahWen/ALPR/README.md

 8. gui.py: Contain instance of DB object, PlateDetector object, OCR object.
 Updating UI based on data flow, control all event of GUI.
 9. main.py: The starting point of the app.
 Contain ALPR class object inherit from Kivy App object, update the gui based on clock with fps 60 (```Clock.schedule_interval(self.gui.update, 1.0/60.0)```).

-## Others
+## Layout file: layout.kv
-1. layout.kv: Declare the Kivy layout for the app.
+> Declare the Kivy layout for the app.

+## Config file: config.cfg
-2. config.cfg: Store all neccessary configurations.
+> Store all neccessary configurations.

+> You can change app name, app icon, video placeholder image, models path and so on.

 ---